Polyglot-K0/Noob_Rust/guessing_game/README.md

     // the .read_line(&mut guess) - calls the read_line method on the standard input handle
     // We re also passing one argument to read_line: &mut guess
     // The job of read_line is to take whatever the user types into standard input and place that into a string
+    //.read_line puts what the user types, into the string.
+It also returns a value

     // THe & indicates that the argument is a reference
-    //  & is very similar to a pointer
+    //  & is very similar to a pointer - this prevents us from needing to copying data into memory multiple times
+    // & references are immutable by default

+    // .expect() method is a 'Result' type - it is used to handle errors

     io::stdin().read_line(&mut guess)
         .expect("Failed to read line.");

     println!("You guessed {}, guess");

 }
 ```